GFlisch/Arc4u.Guidance.Doc/Guidance2022.2.1/Guidance2022.2.1.10.md

   - Blazor => todo.
 - Remove Server info in header.
 - 204 No Content for GetById.
+- Use of JsonSerializer and not Proto one.

 ## Guidance startup message.